-Eighty-five patients underwent both CE and ^{99m}Tc RBC scintigraphy for the investigation of OGIB, and were included in the study for analysis.
-In most patients (86 %), these examinations were requested due to unexplained iron-deficient anemia (occult OGIB).
-Sixty-two percent of the patients were female, with a median age of 63 years (IQR, 51-74).
-Scintigraphy was performed before CE in 91 % of the patients.
-The median time between the two tests was 4 months (IQR, 1.5-7.0). ^{99m}Tc RBC scintigraphy identified bleeding in 82 % of patients.
-The overall diagnostic yield of CE was 43 %.
-The most commonly described lesion was angiectasia (37 %), followed by erosions (20 %) and ulcers (12 %).
+Eighty-five patients underwent both CE and ^{99m}Tc RBC scintigraphy for investigation of OGIB and were included for analysis.
+In most patients (86%), these exams were requested for the study of unexplained iron-deficient anemia (occult OGIB).
+Sixty-two percent of the patients were female, with a median age of 63 years (IQR 51 - 74).
+Scintigraphy was performed before CE in 91% of the patients.
+The median time between the two tests was 4 months (IQR 1.5 - 7.0).
+The ^{99m}Tc RBC scintigraphy identified bleeding in 82% of patients.
+The overall diagnostic yield of CE was 43%.
+The most commonly described lesion was angiectasia (37%), followed by erosions (20%) and ulcers (12%).
 Descriptive statistics are summarized in table 1.